gitforwork2/gitforwork.github.io/_posts/2017-02-09-h1b-bills-executive-order.md

 description: Details about H1b reform bills introduced.
 Also about leaked Trump executive order.
 Zoe Lofgren and Chuck Grassley bill details
 ---

-Since the recent presidential elections, immigration issues including the H1b visa program has become a hot topic.
+Since the recent presidential elections, H1b visa program has become a hot topic.
 Several new reform bills are being introduced in the congress.
-And then there was a rumoured executive order.
-Here is the summary of 4 new bills and the rumoured executive order,
+And there was also a rumoured executive order.
+Here is the highlights of the 4 new bills and the rumoured executive order,

 ![New H1b bills](/assets/images/posts/h1b-new-bills-v1.1.PNG)

-This page is to track all the latest developments around the H1b visa program.
 This page will also track employment based legal immigration bills that affects H1b employees.

 A quick primer on the bill process in congress.
 Introduction of the bill is just the first step.
 It has to go through multiple and lengthier steps before it becomes a law.
 So, here are the bills introduced so far,